zhaotianjing/JWASr/README.md

     If R session aborted, please click "Start New Session" and set up again.

 ### Workflow
+Note, all data can be found in our subfolder named "data".
 #### Step 1: Load Package
 ``` r
 library("JWASr")